-Homemade Chicken Nuggets are easy recipe to replicate,when you have kids that love to snacks definitely you must deliver…lol.
-Anytime we are on the road I always make sure I have some snacks for them if not we would have to stop to buy food or snacks and it wastes time, I don’t like us to stop (because of snacks) except to pump fuel or to use the bathroom.
-This chicken nugget is to go snacks for my family, and it is very yummy.
+Homemade Chicken Nuggets are delicious pieces of chicken that are very easy to replicate when you have kids that love to snacks definitely you’ll want try your best to deliver…lol.
+Anytime we are on the road I always make sure I have some snacks for them (kids) if not we would have to stop to buy food or snacks and it wastes time and as you know homemade is the best, I don’t like us to stop (because of snacks) except to top up the fuel or to use the bathroom.
+These homemade chicken nuggets are to-go snacks for my family, and it is very yummy.

 You don’t need to order nuggets before you can enjoy it.
-Make it in the comfort of your home and enjoy!
+Make it in the comfort of your home and enjoy it!
 Let’s get started!

 - 3 Pounds Chicken breasts (cut into small pieces)

 - 1 Cup All-Purpose Flour

 - 1 Teaspoon Garlic powder(divided)

 - 2 Cups Breadcrumbs ( I used Italian breadcrumbs)

 - Vegetable oil for frying